How We Work

 The National Council is the formal governing board of the association

 The Association has a National Council, made up of a President, 8 Vice President, Treasurer, Chairmen of Branches, Chairmen of Sectoral Groups and elected members.

 Past Presidents of the Association are life members representing special interest on the Council.

 In directing MAN’s affairs and determining its policy options, the National Council is served by an Executive Committee and 5 Standing Committees namely;

 These committees, as well as other adhoc committees assist in evolving vital policy framework needed for the realization of the objectives of the Association in areas of transport, energy, communication, taxation, exports, consultancy, research, economic matters, education and training as well as consultation with various existing specialized bodies.
 The National Council meets 4 times in a year.
 The Secretary to the National Council is the Director General.

 The National Council is comprised of one Executive Committee

 In order to make the National Council more responsive to the yearnings of members’expectations and aspirations, the Association has an Executive Committee which is composed of the President, Vice President, the Hon.
-Treasurer, Chairmen Standing Committees and 2 other members appointed on merit to represent special interest.
-The Director General is the Secretary of Committee.
+Treasurer, Chairmen Standing Committees and two other members appointed on merit to represent special interest.
+The Director General is the secretary to the committee..